 If you have pip, just say pip install beets (you might need sudo in front of that).
-On Arch, you'll need to use pip2 instead of pip.

 To install without pip, download beets from its PyPI page and run python setup.py install in the directory therein.

 The best way to upgrade beets to a new version is by running pip install -U beets.
 You may want to follow @b33ts on Twitter to hear about progress on new versions.